hasanmoudud/geocompr/main.md

 ## Introduction

 The previous three chapters have demonstrated how geographic datasets are structured in R (Chapter \@ref(spatial-class)) and how to manipulate them based on their non-geographic attributes (Chapter \@ref(attr)) and spatial properties (Chapter \@ref(spatial-operations)).
-This chapter extends these skills by demonstrating how to interact with a modify the geometry underlying spatial datasets.
+This chapter extends these skills.
+After reading it --- and attempting the exercises at the end --- you should understand and have control over the geometry column in `sf` objects and the geographic location of pixels represented in rasters.

 Section \@ref(geo-vec) covers transforming vector geometries with 'unary' and 'binary' operations.
 <!-- TODO: add something on n-ary ops (RL) -->